Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Moj would have laughed at that thought, if he wasn’t worrying so much about what came after.

 Card trick: two ships hide, one secret, one chased.
 The card swaps hands, swaps decks.
-Once on the other ship’s deck, the hidden ship vanishes, the chased ship runs…
+Once on the other ship’s deck, the hidden ship vanishes, the chased ship runs...

 ...And then what?
 No escape, not for the chased.
 Kwmbwrw becoming Hunters?
-Another funny thought, but again…
+Another funny thought, but again...

 He watched Wild in his spacesuit and the two bagged men of evidence blow out the airlock in a gasp of freezing vapor.
 Watched the other ship scoop them gently up in its fields and swallow them.
 Watched the sensors forget them again as they went to warp and vanished.

 Now it was his turn.
 Time to at least *try* to hide.
 Maybe even succeed.
-Now *that* would be funny, if they escaped anyway…
+Now *that* would be funny, if they escaped anyway...

 This time he did laugh, quietly: he was lying to himself and almost believing it.
 Hope.
 A great lie, made all the greater by the fact that, sometimes, rarely, miraculously, it turned out to be truth.
 A baited hook, hope.
 Enough meat to lure, with pain hidden inside.

 For Moj, the pain was not for himself.
 The universe was grander and stranger than any could imagine, he knew as much, and he *believed.* In what, he could never quite say, but he believed nonetheless.
 Whether death was an ending or a one-way door, didn’t matter to him.
-Whatever the House did to him…He’d lie to them and laugh in their faces.
+Whatever the House did to him...
+He’d lie to them and laugh in their faces.

 No, the pain was for the others.
 He was at peace with his own fate, whatever it might be.
 But Dora?
 Morwk?
 Urgug?